Guest article by Richard Cussons, reprinted with permission.

-A female dog can only become pregnant if she is bred during her heat cycle.
-Canine cycle, referred to as the estrous cycle, has four stages.
-The first stage is proestrus in which the femaleÂ Labrador Retrievers is attractive to males, but not receptive to them.
-This stage generally lasts six to eleven days.
-This stage has already ended when the dog becomes receptive to the male and will stand to be bred.
+Breeding a female dog can only happen during a heat cycle.
+A female dog’s cycle has four stages.
+The first stage is where the female Labrador Retriever is attractive to the male, but not ready to mate with them yet.
+This stage may last six to eleven days.
+You will know this stage is complete when the female becomes receptive to the male.

 Richard Cussons writes articles about Labrador Retrievers and other dog breeds.
 Discover essential Labrador training tips at http://labradorsavvy.com.